gopi487krishna/proposal-gsoc-2020/README.md

 else{

 // Create an instance of unknown_extention class ( This class is similar to others but the only difference is that it can store only header information and tell us how many bits to skip.
-// If parsing header was si
+// If parsing header was successful get the number of bits to skip to next extention

 }

-// Try reading the entire header (This can be optimized) .
-// Read the value of XTENSION keyword ( It should be present else data is corrupted so return false ) auto extention_type=get<

 }